 Background and activities

-He was a graduate student of Mark Bear, first at Brown University, then MIT.
-For his thesis work he used a combination of biochemical and electrophysiological techniques to demonstrate that synaptic connections in the hippocampus grew stronger as a consequence of single-trial learning in rats.
+He was a graduate student of Mark Bear at Brown University and MIT, with his thesis work demonstrating that synaptic connections in the hippocampus grew stronger as a consequence of single-trial learning in rats.

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database